-If you're anything like us, watching the Summer Olympics in Rio involves a lot of staring at the TV with your jaw dropped in awe.
+If you're anything like us, watching the Summer Olympics involves a lot of staring at the TV with your jaw dropped in awe.

 But it's not just the daring backflips and the lightning-fast swim times that have us so impressed.
 We're also amazed by the sprinter whose makeup doesn't sweat off and the synchronized swimmers whose hairstyles stay perfectly in place, as if they're not high-kicking and pirouetting through a pool.